claireyyin/WMD-prolog/README.md

-# CSE Independent Research Spring 2024
+# Prolog Independent Research 2024-2025
 **by Claire Yin**
 **advised by Professor Peter Kogge**
 Project on using Prolog to model the relationships of complex WMD graph and find Person1